vparizot/vparizot.github.io/_pages/lab1.md

 ## Design & Implementation

 ### Lab Requirements
 The next step was to program three LEDs and a seven segment display.
-The seven segment display is to read four DIP switch signals, s, as a 4 bit binary value and display that value in hexidecimal.
+The seven segment display is to read four DIP switch signals, s, as a 4-bit binary value and display that value in hexidecimal.
 The behavior of the LEDs are described by the following tables.

 <table class="caption-top table">
 <thead>